 The key word of the soprano aria is Genügsamkeit----contentment----and we hear it sixteen times within this relatively short movement.
 Indeed, its repetition in the bars before the final ritornello theme becomes almost obsessive.
 The opening motive of that theme (bar 1) is constructed so as to carry this word when the singer enters and the entire structure is predicated around the need for its continual emphasis.

 It is a simple, ritornello movement and the text is set fully twice.
 Contentment is, we are told, life’s jewel bringing great pleasure amongst our sorrows; it simply confirms God’s ordinance.
 Bach might easily have chosen to set it as a da capo aria with a middle section exploring this latter thought.
 But his choice to set the text as he did presumably sprang from a desire to emphasise the notions of satisfaction and gratification highlighted against a backcloth of clarity and simplicity.

-Bach’s notion of contentment in this context is a subdued one.
+Bach’s notion of contentment in this context is a subdued one although eslewhere he can equate it with a degree of restless activity.
 The oboe d’amore in the minor mode is restrained and soothing.
-This picture of gratification is quietly personal and individual as, indeed, is the message of the entire cantata.
-Hence, it is suggested, the concentration upon the minor modes.
+This picture of gratification is quietly personal and individual as, indeed, is the message of the entire cantata; hence the concentration upon the minor modes.

 The spell is not to be broken.
 The closing chorale’s combination of two and three-bar phrases gives it a particularly contemplative feel and that is how it is most effectively performed.
 It is a prayer, again conveying a sense of privacy as one communes----may God’s will be done always, for He helps those in need and punishes justly and moderately----whoever trusts in Him shall not be abandoned.